fincham/znc-python-imapauth/README.md

 # znc-python-imapauth

-ZNC authentication plugin for IMAP written in Python
+Example ZNC authentication plugin for IMAP using ZNC's modpython.
+The plugin will need to be edited for the specifics of your environment.